juliexsun/CSC309_Project/INSTALL.md

 All these are standard open source packages and do not require any API keys or external accounts.

 ### Resend
 We use Resend for email integration for reset password.
 Resend verifies domain records to confirm the legitimacy of the sender.
 However this creates a limitation to the use of this API in this project, since we do not own a domain, we can only send emails to the email address associated with the Resend API account.
+This service requires an account and an API key.
 You can find out more here: https://resend.com/docs/api-reference/api-keys/create-api-key

 ### Stripe